linusjf/BIAY/September2024.md

 [![The Day of Small Things](https://raw.githubusercontent.com/linusjf/BIAY/main/September/jpgs/Day269.jpg)](https://youtu.be/8vlMnuM1frc "The Day of Small Things")

-### Day 269 Your words and actions only expose what’s in your heart.
+### Day 269 Your words and actions only expose what’s in your heart

 Even children make themselves known by their acts, by whether what they do is pure and right.
 Prov 20:11